Ratoncito/callingcards/docs/usage.md

 The pipeline will auto-detect whether a sample is single- or paired-end using the information provided in the samplesheet.
 The samplesheet can have as many columns as you desire, however, there is a strict requirement for the first 4 columns to match those defined in the table below.

-A final samplesheet file consisting of both single- and paired-end data may look something like the one below.
-This is for 6 samples, where `TREATMENT_REP3` has been sequenced twice.
+A final samplesheet file consisting of single end mammalian reads would look like so:

 ```console
 sample,fastq_1,fastq_2,barcode_details